 I’m sure many of the more tech savvy out there are saying things like ‘couldn’t you just use a camcorder with a fold out screen?’ or ‘what about a GoPro with wifi?’.
 Granted, there are other ways to review your shots and a few might even be cheaper.
 The thing that sets Bullseye apart is the software.
 The way it compares images and highlights your last shot makes it much more useful than a zoomed in camcorder.
 Like I mentioned before, the profiles feature lets you save all of that data so you can analyze each shot much more efficiently.
 A GoPro can’t do that and a camcorder is useless at 1000 yards.

-The “introductory price” of the system is $399 for 500 yard range and $499 for the 1000 yard range.
+You can pick up the 500 Yard system for $449.99 or the 1000 Yard system for $549.99 both on Amazon.com.
+Shipping is extra.
 The difference between the two is an extra WiFi range booster.
 The laptop doesn’t come with the package.

 Check it out at their website www.bullseyecamera.com.